apereo/cas/docs/cas-server-documentation/installation/SPNEGO-Authentication.md

 (0x00112233445566778899aabbccddeeff)
 ```

 Using `ktpass` requires Active Directory admin permissions.
-If that is not an option, you may be able to use `ktab.exe` from `%JAVA_HOME%\bin\ktab.exe` that is provied by the JDK:
+If that is not an option, you may be able to use `ktab.exe` from `%JAVA_HOME%\bin\ktab.exe` that
+is provided by the JDK:

 ```bash
 %JAVA_HOME%\bin\ktab.exe -a service_xxx -n 0 -k cas.keytab